genouest/GenouestSchedulerBundle/Resources/doc/index.rst

 Configuration
 -------------

 You need to have a properly configured doctrine orm.
+By default, the scheduler will use the default entity_manager.
+See below if you want to use a specific doctrine entity_manager

 The following configuration keys are available::